XomaDev/Wi-Fi-Calling/README.md

  - Price | Free
  - Decompiling | Not Allowed

-This extension works on all MIT App Inventor Offsprings expect ThunkableX
+This extension works on all MIT App Inventor Offsprings

 Read License agreement before using, you agree to abide by it by using the extension